resir014/angular-electron-starter/README.md

 $ npm install
 ```

-**Note:** There is currently an issue with `yarn` and `node_modules` that are only used in Electron on the backend when the application is built by the packager.
-For now, please use `npm` when installing dependencies.

 If you want to generate Angular components with Angular CLI, you **MUST** install `@angular/cli` in npm global context.
 Follow [the Angular CLI documentation](https://github.com/angular/angular-cli) if you have used an older version of the Angular CLI before.

 ``` bash